Process subscription transactions (SVOD) and automatic billing through API and frontend integrations.

 Payment providers can call our webhooks for some events.

-One typical event is when a end-user provided all the payment details and the payment provider finishes a transaction.
+One typical event is when an end-user provided all the payment details and the payment provider finished a transaction.

-Another important event - for recurring subscriptions, when a follow-up payment is processed.
+Another important event - for recurring subscriptions - is when a follow-up payment is processed.

 The webhook endpoint updates the subscription state in the database.

-Custom code can talk to any payment provider using its APIs or even implement payment logic internally.
+Other payment providers can be integrated using extension points.
+You can develop a custom payment connector that can talk to any payment provider using its APIs or even implement the payment logic internally.

-As an output, the custom payment connector shall create subscription entities.
+As an output, the custom payment connector shall create subscription entities and their transactions.
 Once such an entity exists, it is considered by the rest of the system (e.g. Entitlement Service).